erikeldridge/erikeldridge.github.com/_drafts/pii.md

 Ensure applications can mock all dependencies ([hermetic testing](https://www.google.com/search?q=hermetic+testing "Google search for hermetic testing")) for local development and tests.

 Define a parallel data store for test data.
-Use this data for shared development, eg staging.
+Use this data for shared environments, eg staging.
+Configure all services to use environments consistently to avoid quality issues that reduce confidence and motivate development using production data.
 Define a pre-prod environment for end-to-end testing with PII prior to production.